libxsmm/libxsmm/README.md

 make SYM=1
 ```

 Above, the root directory is automatically determined from the environment (VTUNE_AMPLIFIER_\*_DIR).
 This variable is present after source'ing the Intel&#160;VTune environment, but it can be manually provided as well (`make VTUNEROOT=/path/to/vtune_amplifier`).
-Symbols are actually not required to display kernel names for the dynamically generated code, however enabling symbols makes the analysis much more useful for the rest of the (static) code, and hence it has been made a prerequisite.
+Symbols are not really required to display kernel names for the dynamically generated code, however enabling symbols makes the analysis much more useful for the rest of the (static) code, and hence it has been made a prerequisite.
 For example, when "call stacks" are collected it is possible to find out where the JIT code has been invoked by the application:

 ```
 amplxe-cl -r result-directory -data-limit 0 -collect advanced-hotspots \
           -knob collection-detail=stack-sampling -- ./myapplication
 ```

 In case of an MPI-parallelized application, it might be useful to only collect results from a "representative" rank, and to also avoid running the event collector in every rank of the application.
-With Intel&#160;MPI both of the latter can be achieved by adding
+With Intel&#160;MPI both of which can be achieved by adding

 ```
 -gtool 'amplxe-cl -r result-directory -data-limit 0 -collect advanced-hotspots \